codelao/Access-seller-bot/README.md

 </p>

-## More info
+## Usage
-Access seller is a Telegram bot which is needed for buying access to private Telegram channels.<br>This bot accepts only crypto payments and it has a function of communication between users and bot's admin.
+This bot can be used to accept crypto payments and give an access to the private channel in Telegram.
+It can be also used for communication between users and bot's admin.</br>Make sure that you configured bot correctly before reporting a bug.

 ## Installation